tweag/ponyrep/README.md

 A list of ideas to add to ponyrep

-- a `--wrap [size]` to give the width of the text wrapping when occuring
 - a way to give a custom formatting string
 - handle PRs
 - handle commits?